-The Schoongezicht project is currently on hold until further clarity is obtained with a suitable alternative for housing opportunities.
-195 housing opportunities were previously identified.
+The Schoongezicht project is currently in the planning phase (2018-19) and entails 195 housing opportunities.
 The bulk services need to be upgraded before the project can commence.
-Given the creative management application in devising and launching the Nissenville GAP Project (supra - p.146) the successful reification of this Schoongezicht vision is a realistic prospect for the longer term.
+Given the creative management application in devising and launching the Nissenville GAP Project (supra - p.146) the successful reification of this Schoongezicht vision is a realistic prospect.